 22. Or consider antiperspirant wipes

 SweatBlock is a clinical-strength antiperspirant that works for up to seven days.
 Sounds amazing, right?
 Just make sure you talk to your doctor before you use this product on your breasts.
-The active ingredient is aluminum, which some scientists suggest is linked to breast cancer (although clear evidence is lacking).
+The active ingredient is aluminum, which suggest is linked to breast cancer (although clear evidence is lacking).

 23. Freshen up with a baby wipe